 Groups who wish to hold events in the Farrar Center for Health Sciences must make a room reservation.
-To request a room, submit a request via email to Dr. Smith.
-Contact the OSAA for room reservations at other locations on or off campus.
+To request a room, submit a request via email to the ADSA.
+Contact the OSA for room reservations at other locations on or off campus.